 - Fulfilled the prerequisites for the content.

-- A recommendation from the instructor teaching the course.
+- A recommendation from an instructor familiar with the student's aptitude.

 Students in grades 9-12 who meet high academic standards will be eligible for honor roll recognition.
 The honor roll shall be computed for each semester according to the following criteria: